About the Accreditation Scheme

 The Environment Agency for England & Wales, (EA), Scottish Environment Protection Agency, (SEPA), Northern Ireland Environment Agency, (NIEA), Natural Resources Wales, (NRW) and the Maritime & Coastguard Agency, (MCA) as the UK Agencies and supporting the Scheme, have agreed to these changes to overhaul the content and structure of the UK Spill Contractors Accreditation Scheme at the Annual Steering Group meeting in October 2013.

-The changes will take place with immediate effect, and as before the Steering Group recognises that the scheme is voluntary and to succeed the scheme must offer value to those seeking Accreditation, and maintain standards to keep the support of the Agencies.
+The Steering Group recognises that the scheme is voluntary and to succeed the scheme must offer value to those seeking Accreditation, and maintain standards to keep the support of the Agencies.

 The basis for Accreditation is the modular Assessment Matrix, available On Line (OLA) where the technical standards have been reviewed and upgraded in a modular format to be loaded on line into a database to support the Agencies in the event of need in an emergency.

 Any contractor or organisation accredited on this Scheme will be recognised in the UK as complying with Standards supported by the Agencies, and in the case of the Marine Module as satisfying compliance with the OPRC requirements of the MCA.